taminomara/yuio/docs/source/by_example/parsers.rst

 ------------------

 Yuio provides :ref:`a variety <validating-parsers>` of parsers that validate user input.
-If' however, you need a more complex validating procedure, you can use :class:`yuio.parse.Apply` with a custom function that throws :class:`yuio.parse.ParsingError` if validation fails.
+If, however, you need a more complex validating procedure, you can use :class:`yuio.parse.Apply` with a custom function that throws :class:`yuio.parse.ParsingError` if validation fails.